Antti Saarela

-Antti Saarela (born June 27, 2001) is a Finnish professional ice hockey winger currently playing with Lukko in the Liiga.
-He was drafted 123rd overall by the Chicago Blackhawks in the 2019 NHL Entry Draft.
+Antti Saarela (born June 27, 2001) is a Finnish professional ice hockey winger playing with Lukko in the Liiga.
+He was drafted 123rd overall by the Chicago Blackhawks in the 2019 NHL entry draft.

 Playing career

 Saarela made his Liiga debut for Lukko, playing one game during the 2017–18 Liiga season.
 He followed up by playing in twenty-four regular season games for Lukko during the 2018–19 Liiga season, scoring two goals and eight assists for ten points.
 On April 3, 2019, Saarela signed an optional three-year contract for fellow Liiga club, Ilves.

 After his contract with Ilves, Saarela returned to his original club, Lukko, agreeing to a one-year contract on 30 April 2022.

 Following the conclusion of the 2022–23 season with Lukko, Saarela was signed by the Chicago Blackhawks to a two-year, entry-level contract on 28 March 2023.

 In the 2023–24 season, Saarela moved to North America and played exclusively with the Blackhawks AHL affiliate, the Rockford IceHogs.
 With the campaign blighted by injury, he posted 5 goals and 6 points through just 27 appearances.

 On 18 July 2024, Saarela was loaned by the Blackhawks to return to former club Lukko of the Liiga to continue his development for the 2024–25 season.
 After the season, Saarela was not tendered a qualifying offer to remain within the Blackhawks organization, continuing his tenure permanently with Lukko in the Liiga.